WasabiMushyPeas/coilSafetyCircuit/README.md

 ## Notes :notebook:

-:important: Some things that need to be done:
+:heavy_exclamation_mark: Some things that need to be done:
 - Thermistors need to be calibrated
 - Code has not been tested with the PCB yet
 - PCB has not been tested yet